kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

   addition to mainstream DSLs seen across the ecosystem for similar use-cases, such as `jq` and `jsonpath` ([`prometheus-community/json_exporter`], [`openmcp-project/metrics-operator`], etc.).
-- Explore areas that could benefit from (gzipped and zstd) compression, such as the configuration field in the managed resource, or the payload endpoint(s).

 [`openmcp-project/metrics-operator`]: https://github.com/openmcp-project/metrics-operator#metric
 [`prometheus-community/json_exporter`]: https://github.com/prometheus-community/json_exporter

 #### Stable

-- Consider supporting all relevant metric types that Prometheus' OpenMetrics implementation allows.
+- Support all relevant metric types that Prometheus' OpenMetrics implementation allows.
 This would entail `Counter`s currently, and `Info` and `Stateset` in the future.
 See [expfmt.MetricFamilyToOpenMetrics] for more.
 - Complete API surface test coverage for all applicable and relevant test types.
-- TBD
+- Support payload compression (through gzip, zstd, etc.).

 [expfmt.MetricFamilyToOpenMetrics]: https://pkg.go.dev/github.com/prometheus/common@v0.67.5/expfmt#MetricFamilyToOpenMetrics